davidawad/davidawad.github.io/publications.md

 Here are some links to press coverage and other public facing content I've been a part of.

+## Tech 4 Justice Newsletter

+My state laws database was featured in the Internet Bar's Tech 4 Justice Newsletter.

+You can see more on that [here](https://github.com/TechForJustice/project-ideas/issues/44)

 ## DevOpsDays Seattle 2018

 I was recently at DevOpsDays Seattle to give a talk on building company culture.